BEATRICE, Neb. (AP) — Twelve former employees have reached a tentative agreement in their lawsuit against Dempster Industries and CEO Wallace Davis.

 A trial had been scheduled to begin Monday in Beatrice.

-Davis bought Dempster Industries for $3 million in 2008, with plans to continue making water pumps and fertilizer equipment and add construction of wind turbines.
-The lawsuit says the company then ran into financial difficulty.
+Davis bought Dempster Industries for $3 million in 2008, with plans to continue making water pumps and fertilizer equipment and to add construction of wind turbines.
+The lawsuit said the company then ran into financial difficulty.